Waldorf Astoria New York: Former restaurants

-Oscar's Brasserie, overlooking Lexington Avenue in what was once a Savarin restaurant, is designed by Adam Tihany.
-The restaurant takes its name from Oscar Tschirky (Oscar of the Waldorf) and serves traditional American cuisine, with many dishes based upon his cookbook which have gained world renown, including the Waldorf salad, Eggs Benedict, Thousand Island dressing, and Veal Oscar.
-The Waldorf salad—a salad made with apples, walnuts, celery, grapes, and mayonnaise or a mayonnaise-based dressing—was first created in 1896 at the Waldorf by Oscar.
-The original recipe, however, did not contain nuts, but they had been added by the time the recipe appeared in The Rector Cook Book in 1928.
+Oscar's Brasserie, overlooking Lexington Avenue in what was once a Savarin restaurant, was designed by Adam Tihany.
+The restaurant tooks its name from Oscar Tschirky (Oscar of the Waldorf) and served traditional American cuisine, with many dishes based upon his cookbook, including the Waldorf salad, Eggs Benedict, Thousand Island dressing, and Veal Oscar.
+The Waldorf salad—a salad made with apples, walnuts, celery, grapes, and mayonnaise or a mayonnaise-based dressing—was first created in 1896 at the old Waldorf.
 Tschirky was also noted for his "Oscar's Sauce", which became so popular that it was sold at the hotel.
 Another of the hotel's specialties was red velvet cake, which became one of its most popular desserts.

-Sir Harry's Bar is one of the principal bars of the hotel, situated just off the main lobby.
-It is named after British Sir Harry Johnston (1858–1927).
+Sir Harry's Bar was one of the principal bars of the hotel, situated just off the main lobby.
+It was named after British Sir Harry Johnston (1858–1927).
 In the 1970s the bar was renovated in a "plush African safari" design to honor Johnston, a notable explorer of Africa, with "zebra-striped wall coverings and carpeting, with bent-cane furnishings".
-It has since been redecorated back to a more conservative design, with walnut paneling and leather banquettes, and featured a 23 ft by 8 ft ebony bar as of the early 1990s.
+It was later redecorated back to a more conservative design, with walnut paneling and leather banquettes, and featured a 23 ft by 8 ft ebony bar as of the early 1990s.
 Frank Sinatra frequented Sir Harry's Bar for many years.

-In 1991, while drinking at Sir Harry's with Jilly Rizzo and Steve Lawrence, he was approached by a fan asking for an autograph.
-Sinatra responded, "Don't you see I'm on my own time here?
-You asshole.
-What's wrong with you?"
-The fan said something which angered Sinatra, who lunged at the fan, and Sinatra had to be restrained.
+Current restaurants

+Following the 2020s renovation, the hotel has had three restaurants: the Lex Yard, Yoshoku, and Peacock Alley.
+The Lex Yard restaurant, named for the train yards below the hotel, was added as part of the hotel's 2020s renovation.
+The restaurant occupies two floors, with two private dining rooms on each level and an Art Deco bar on each level.
+The restaurant itself serves Brasserie-style cuisine for breakfast, lunch, and dinner, and it has separate prix fixe and à la carte menus.
+Two types of Waldorf salad are served at the Lex.

+Yoshoku, occupying a minimalist space in the Park Avenue lobby, adjoins Rigal's mosaic.
+It serves à la carte Japanese food such as sashimi and sushi rolls.
+Its other food options range from small dishes, such as salad and snap pea, to larger dishes, such as wagyu striploin.

+Peacock Alley, in the west lounge, is the only restaurant in the hotel that survived the 2020s renovation.
+Originally, was known primarily for its fish and seafood dishes.
+Sunday Brunch was particularly popular with locals and featured over 180 gourmet dishes divided into 12 themed displays, with cuisine ranging from lobster and oysters to Belgian waffles, Eggs Benedict, and omelettes to hollandaise sauces.
+By 2025, Peacock Alley had become a full-service venue with a cocktail bar.